 Web-based Citation Managers:

 EndNote Basic allows you to save citations to a personal database and then format those citations in footnotes, endnotes, or bibliographies.
 It is available through Web of Science/Web of Knowledge.
+Register with your UARK email to get started.
+You can use a different password.

 Plagiarism is defined in the University of Arkansas Catalog of Studies as "offering as one’s own work the words, ideas, or arguments of another person without appropriate attribution by quotation, reference or footnote" (section on "Academic Regulations: Academic Honesty").